yannham/ocaml-msp/README.md

 > :warning: **current implementation is not safe**: the hash functions provided
 > for the bls12-386 implementation are currently not safe, and should NOT be
 > used in real cryptographic application, although they should behave
-> reasonnably well.
+> reasonably well.
 Future work should include cryptograhically safe hash
 > functions, such as provided in [this library](https://github.com/kwantam/bls12-381_hash)

 There are two components in MSP: